jeansberg/tollcalc/README.md

 Run application from /TollCalculator with *dotnet run*.

-Dates should be entered in the following format: *yyyy-MM-dd hh.mm*.
+Dates should be entered in the following format: *yyyy-MM-dd HH.mm*.

 ## Notes